sonobeacon/Cordova-SonoNet/README.md

 This repository provides installation instructions for the Sonobeacon Cordova plugin and a sample app for more details on how to integrate the plugin in your app.

-We will provide you with the neccassary framework and apiKey that you need to use this plugin.
+We will provide you with the apiKey that you need to use this plugin.

 ## Installation

-Before adding the plugin to your app, you need to integrade the libraries we have given you like below:

-### iOS

-Paste the sonolib.framework folder under ~/Plugin/src/ios/

-### Android

-Paste the SonoNet-SDK-4.2.aar file under ~/Plugin/src/android

-## Add the plugin to your existing cordova app
+Add the plugin to your existing cordova app

-via npm
+via npm:
 ```
 npm install sononetplugin //not working yet, coming soon
 ```